catseye/yucca/README.markdown

 Python's `fileinput` module is used, so the BASIC source can also be piped into `yucca`, and so forth.

-By default, the program is checked that the target of each jump is an existing line number.
+By default, `yucca` checks that the target of each jump in the program is an existing line number.
 This includes any jumps that may occur in immediate mode commands (i.e. commands with no line number) given in the text file.
 If this check fails, further transformations may not be performed on